 Some programs include opportunities for students to conduct independent travel in their host location.
-Students should travel in groups and carry at least one mobile phone with each group.
+Students should travel in groups.
 You must receive and keep track of all student itineraries for independent travel in the event that a travel complication or emergency arises.
 Typically, students will use their stipend to cover costs during this portion.

 For students who decide to do other free travel during the program, please set check in expectations with the student before they depart.
-You will also need to collect information for the Student Travel Log (in your daybook).
+You will also need to collect information for the Student Travel Log (in your Google Drive guidebook).
 This includes getting their mode of transportation, departure time/date, return time/date, as well as information on who they will be traveling with.